-- Overage Fees: Head Start and Early Head Start families who do NOT receive WRAP around services are responsible for the fees accrued for staying over the 4 or 6 core hours of care which are financed by Head Start.
-These fees are called Overage Fees. - Overage fees are calculated at an hourly rate of \$8/hour and will be added to your account weekly on Mondays. - Overage fees will be scheduled to charge your payment method on file on Friday unless you set up a payment plan with us ahead of time.
+- Overage Fees: Head Start and Early Head Start families are responsible for the fees accrued for staying over the 4 or 6 core hours of care which are financed by Head Start.
+These fees are called Overage Fees. - Overage fees are calculated at an hourly rate of \$8/hour and will be added to your account weekly on Mondays. - Families may apply for child care assistance (CCA) through HHS to cover overage fee cost. - Overage fees will be scheduled to charge your payment method on file on Friday unless you set up a payment plan with us ahead of time.